nhsuk/nhsuk-prototype-kit-version-one/docs/guides/getting-started.md

-# Unified Prototyping Platform Documentation
+# NHSUK Prototype Kit
 [Table of Contents](/docs/guides/index.md)

 ## Getting Started

 ### Installing the prerequisite tools
-To run and develop on the UPP you need to have Node.js and the bundled package manager npm installed.
+To run and develop on the Prototype Kit you need to have Node.js and the bundled package manager npm installed.
 We recommend installing version 8 or higher of Node.js.
 [Download Node.js](https://nodejs.org/en/download/current/)